ZAYGA/MEXC-SECRET-API-ALERT-WEBHOOK-TV/README.md

   ![image](https://github.com/user-attachments/assets/8a5c2d6d-2998-444e-beb5-eb64b0703dfc)

-7. Create a webbok alert on traiding in object copy and paste that:
+7. Create a webhook alert on traiding in object copy and paste that:

    The pair: ```{
-    "pair": "ETH"
+    "pair": "BTC"
 }```

 The webhook link: ```https://9417-2a01-cb19-6d9-300-7c84-8278-6114-30b2.ngrok-free.app/webhook ```